- Final Open Meeting was held online on 26 January 2021

-WAI-Tools achieves this by carrying out key efforts in the vendor-neutral environment of the World Wide Web Consortium (W3C).
-WAI-Tools draws together key expertise from industry, public bodies, and research to develop common understanding of web accessibility requirements.
+WAI-Tools achieved this by carrying out key efforts in the vendor-neutral environment of the World Wide Web Consortium (W3C).
+WAI-Tools drew together key expertise from industry, public bodies, and research to develop common understanding of web accessibility requirements.

 - Web Accessibility Initiative (WAI) – as part of W3C, France

 - Administrative Modernization Agency , Portugal